onthebusiness/harelang.org/content/tutorials/introduction.md

       to organize your code somewhat more carefully.

-      Each Hare module exists in a directory on your filesystem and contains some or all of the ".ha" files in that directory.
+      Each Hare module exists in a directory on your filesystem and contains some or all of the `.ha` files in that directory.
 Each file in this directory can use each other's private declarations (types, functions, and so on), and has its own separate namespace of imports (use statements).
       Thus, to expand your program into multiple files, you can simply write